RetroDECK/ES-DE/THEMES-DEV.md

 * `scrollFadeIn` - type: BOOLEAN
     - If enabled, a short fade-in animation will be applied when scrolling through games in the gamelist view.
 This usually looks best if used for the main game image.
     - Default is `false`
+* `brightness` - type: FLOAT
+    - Controls the relative level of brightness.
+This is intended primarily for fine adjustments, for example if a color shift has been applied which may have lowered the overall brightness of the image.
+    - Minimum value is `-2` and maximum value is `2`
+    - Default is `0` (no brightness adjustments applied)
 * `opacity` - type: FLOAT
     - Controls the level of transparency.
 If set to `0` the element will be disabled.
     - Minimum value is `0` and maximum value is `1`